 One downside of living in Lunenburg, however, is that residents on average have to contend with a long commute, spending on average 37.50 minutes every day commuting to work.

-Lunenburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lunenburg does not have a public transit system used by locals to get to and from work.

 The population of Lunenburg has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.